 Your program must be customizable and uniquely developed for your practice to capture the individual patient volume, treatments, equipment and company culture.
 There is opportunity for Compliance violations in absolutely every corner of your practice – no division is exempt.
 For a comprehensive and detailed policy template for your clinic, check out our Compliance Program.

-Your PT Compliance Program must also be ongoing and routinely updated – it cannot just be addressed once a year.
+Your Physical Therapy Compliance Program must also be ongoing and routinely updated – it cannot just be addressed once a year.
 The reason for this is because the rules are constantly changing, so we highly recommend that you have a stable resource (Compliance Officer/Consultant) available to you to get the answers you need.
 This can be internal or outsourced as needed.

 Keep in mind: The laws can also vary state to state, so do your research and stay on top of the nuances.
 What works for a practice in California may not fly in Florida.